HatTrickLabs/txt/README.md

 ## Lambda Expressions (Helper Functions)
 Formatting, trimming, encoding, uppercasing, lowercasing, sorting, grouping, complex flow control, etc...
 A registered function can be called from anywhere within a template including within any sub/partial templates.
+THe funcion call syntax is argument list enclosed in parenthesis followed by the lambda operator then the function name ```{ (arg1, arg2, arg3) => funcName }```.

 ##### Lambda Usage
 ```c#